joshbrew/HEG_ESP32/README.md

 It is implicated for much more, but there's not a whole lot of data (which this 20 dollar version could solve).
 HEG biofeedback is informally called "brain pushups" for how it enables one to literally work out their brain to enable better bloodflow and oxygenation, therefore cognitive functioning and self-control.
 It only takes 5-10 minutes in the first session to gain control of bloodflow in the targeted area.
 I don't recommend doing more than 10 minutes at a time with this thing.
 Be wary of fatigue or headaches the first few times when you start gaining control of your bloodflow.
 View the theory and resources section of the [Whitepaper](https://github.com/moothyknight/HEG_ESP32/blob/master/HEG%20Whitepaper.pdf) to educate yourself more deeply on this subject.

 ![Explanation](https://raw.githubusercontent.com/moothyknight/HEG_Arduino/master/Pics/HEGExplained.png)

+## Software

+WIP Async Web Server with cross-platform support, enabling plug-and-play and global networking features.
+We are creating an open source combined therapy and research toolset, using the perks of an online-enabled device and all of the diverse tools available for web front and backend.

+Incoming screenshots.
+You can demo it now via the firmware, it's evolving fast.
+We will be comparable to professional software, free of charge.

 ## Materials
 - Arduino Huzzah32 Feather (~$15) or Lolin32 V1.0.0 (~$5).
 Other ESP32 arduino boards are compatible but usually have different pinouts.
 We also really like the TTGO T1 for its SD card support at ~$5 per board (i.e. remote data collection).